moorepants/eme150a/content/pages/syllabus.rst

 Assignments & Grades
 ====================

-Grades will be available in the smartsite.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
+Grades will be available in the canvas.ucdavis.edu_ grade book periodically throughout the course along with class statistics.
 Check the website on a regular basis to gauge your performance.
 Keep in mind that **15% is deducted per business day late** on all assignments.
-Take extra caution if you believe your exams or assignments to be incorrectly graded.
-If the request for additional points is found **NOT** to be valid, the points may be **subtracted** from the total score of the assignment or exam.

 ================  ===
 Homework          10%